uptonking/note4yaoo/docs-react-p2-advanced-guides .md

   - The `contextType` property on a class can be assigned a Context object created by `React.createContext()` .
   - This lets you consume the nearest current value of that Context type using `this.context` .
   - You can reference this in any of the lifecycle methods including the render function.
-  - You can only subscribe to a single context using this API-
+  - You can only subscribe to a single context using this API
 - `Context.displayName`
   -  React DevTools uses this string to determine what to display for the context.
 - It is often necessary to update the context from a component that is nested somewhere deeply in the component tree.